 Now that news channels have the ability to split up the screen, we can actually get several news stories at the same time by looking at the scrolling text along the bottom and sometimes at the top as well.
 The split screens also enable broadcasters to insert enticing and highlighted words like “Alert,” “Breaking News,” and “Developing Story.”
 I wonder what they’ll come up with next to entice us to watch their programs.

-Considering how much of the news is bad and how much of it is made up of predictions, opinions, and personal character assassinations why waste your time on it?
+Considering how much of the news is bad and how much of it is predictions, opinions, and personal character assassinations why waste your time on it?
 Nothing about it is uplifting, educational, or empowering.
 And it certainly does not enhance your mood, outlook, or mental database.

 Because local news is so heavily concentrated with depressing stories, I never watch it.
-Although there are some stories of value presented by the network world news broadcasts, I rarely watch them either.
-The only news programs that I occasionally watch for a few minutes are the network morning news shows like Today, Good Morning America, or The Early Show.
-I usually just get an overview of the news by scanning Google News.
-The only news program that I watch is CBS News – Sunday Morning.
-Most of their stories are upbeat and only a tiny portion of the program is devoted to the news.
+Although there are some stories of value presented by the network world news broadcasts, I never watch them either.
+The only news programs that I watch, but only for the first five minutes, are the network morning news shows like CBS This Morning, Today, or Good Morning America.
+The only news program that I watch completely is CBS News’ Sunday Morning.
+Most of the stories are upbeat and only a tiny portion of the program is devoted to the news.

-Why expose yourself to information and images that are usually bad?
-Can you imagine what affect viewing the news for hours every day for years has on your mind and emotions?
+Why expose yourself to information and images that are almost always bad?
+Imagine what affect watching, listening, and reading the news for hours every day has on your mind, body, and outlook?
 Refuse to be sucked into the news machine.
 Put this time to better use.
-Try exercising, meditating, or listening to some inspirational audio books instead.
-Then see how much better you feel and how much more productive you are on a daily basis.
+Try watching PBS, educational documentaries, or inspiring videos instead.
+Then see how much better you feel and how much more productive you are throughout the day.